Etudes for Wind Ensemble

 "Etudes for Wind Ensemble" consists of 5 short etudes.

 Etude 1, "The UIL", references the Texas University Interscholastic League.
 Critics of the UIL say that the heavy emphasis on competition leads bands to "teach to the test", to associate music with technique and performance rather than expression, and to choose flashy compositions that sound difficult but rely on extremes in surface level elements such as dynamics, tempos, and registers.
-"The UIL" is flashy, fast, loud, virtuosic, and is loaded with mixed meter, 4 against 3 rhythms, and a nod to one of the most skilled and successful composers at writing Texas band contest music.
+"The UIL" is flashy, fast, loud, virtuosic, and is loaded with mixed meter, 4 against 3 rhythms, and other Texas Band Music tropes.
 This etude will get your band straight 1s/sweepstakes.

 Etude 2 "Sounds Easy", particularly when directly following "The UIL".
 However, it is loaded with orchestration nightmares: notes that tend to be sharp on one instrument are paired with notes that tend to be flat on another.
 Brass players have to start in their extreme high register and oboes have to start in their extreme low register.
 There are awkward fingering combinations, fast mute changes, quick timpani pedaling, uncomfortable syncopations, rhythms that are slightly different from each other, an "impossible" trombone glissando, and terrifying pitched percussion tutti entrances.
 It begins by quoting the unaccompanied horn solo at the beginning of Vincent Persichetti's "Pageant", which rarely sounds good despite being 3 "simple" notes.
 Basically, the entire etude is deceptively inconvenient.